-Once upon a time, moments of flattery injected me with temporary feelings of superhuman exhilaration.
+Moments of flattery injected me with temporary feelings of superhuman exhilaration.
 It was almost like a drug.
 The especially colorful and elaborate ones would become the intoxicating soundtrack of my whole day, but I learned it was always fleeting.
 I was dining on fake food.

 This shift in my thinking has made me somewhat dangerous at times because the notion of criticism was something I had been perceiving as a frightening monster when really it was nothing more than a powerless, tantrum-throwing toddler.
-So, I simply buckle it back into its high chair and carry on.

 Not long ago, a lady wrote me claiming she had been contemplating suicide, and that my words made her realize what a terrible choice it would have been.
 Obviously, I was profoundly touched to have been the catalyst for her rescuing herself.
 I was moved to tears, in fact.
 But, just as I’ve had skyrocketing compliments, I’ve received scathing criticisms as well.
 One person wrote me saying I was one of the most hypocritical writers on the internet because I was photographed wearing – gasp! – mascara while on a mission trip.